Developers

 }Tools

-list_projects,get_run_status,list_findings,get_finding,get_report_context: read tools, available with the default read-only key.get_marketing_signal_report,list_integrations,list_connected_signals: Marketing Signal read tools.
+list_projects,get_run_status,list_findings,get_finding,get_report_context: read tools that read audit results and reports.get_marketing_signal_report,list_integrations,list_connected_signals: Marketing Signal read tools.
 The report carries the five stage scores and names its evidence base (public signals until connected sources launch).start_auditandrun_marketing_signal_audit: start paid runs.
-They work only when your key carries theruns:writescope, and spend organization credits.
+They work only when your key carries theruns:writescope, and spend organization credits.create_project(idempotent by domain) anddelete_project: manage projects.
+They need theprojects:write/projects:deletescopes; delete requiresconfirmDomainset to the project's exact domain.

 Prompts ship for the common workflows: triage_findings, prepare_pr_plan (map findings to reviewable PRs in your repo), marketing_fix_plan (stage-ordered marketing fixes), and summarize_run_for_slack.